ALMSIVI/novel-tools-py/docs/references.md

 is a title.

 **Arguments:**

 - units (list[{filter: dict[str, str], format: str | dict[str, str]}]): The list of processing units. `filter` is a dictionary with the fields as the key, and `format` can be either a string or a dict containing the format strings for each custom field.
 Please put the units with the most specific filters first, and leave the most generic last, to avoid short-circuiting.

 ### TypeTransformer

 **Description:**

 Determines the true type for all data with UNRECOGNIZED type.
-**Arguments:**

 ## Writers